icyJoseph/node-weather-cli/README.md

 ## Default Address

-You can also set a default address value by modifying the `yargs` config object.
+You can also set a default address value by modifying the `yargs` config object in `./app.js`.

 ```js
 const argv = yargs